Risk Perception and Adaptation Behavior Postdoctoral Research Fellow

 The postdoc will report to and work under the mentorship of Dr. Paige Fischer (School for Environment and Sustainability) and a team of other faculty members engaged with the research through the Western Forest and Fire Initiative.

 This position will be a one-year, full-time, term-limited appointment.
-The start date is flexible, with a preference for summer or fall 2026.
+The start date is flexible.

 Responsibilities